 Bud confidently and convincingly justifies why he never told Ellen that he had known Dorie and “even had a few dates with her.”
 Ellen wants nothing more than to believe Bud is telling her the truth.
 When he questions whether she loves him and then walks away, she runs from her car and into his arms.

 Bud has succeeded in allaying Ellen’s suspicions.
 But at his triumphant moment he overplays his hand.
-He suggests that Gordon “put [her] up to this” (i.e., to make her doubt him).
+He suggests that Gordon “put [her] up to this” (i.e., made her doubt him).
 Ellen replies that Gordon came to her house to talk about Dwight Powell.
-Now, at long last, Ellen starts wondering aloud about what she has been told but has refused to believe.
+Now, at long last, Ellen starts wondering aloud about what Bud has told her and that she has refused to believe.
 She concludes, “Right beside me all along.”
 Still insisting that Ellen is only conjecturing from coincidences, Bud gives himself away for good when he says, “What does it matter?
 Dorie knew a dozen….”
 He breaks off, realizing his error.
 Inadvertently, the killer unmasks himself.
 Ellen stares at Bud and says, “Dorie!
 There weren’t a dozen who called her Dorie.
 Only one.”
 As Ellen tries to prevent Bud from pushing her off the precipice of a deep copper mine, there is a cut to Gordon and Leo watching the struggle from their car.
 By the time they reach Ellen, she has survived Bud’s attack and, after he is hit by a huge dump truck, he is dead at the bottom of the pit.

-There is no gainsaying it: 1) Robert Miklitsch is wrong to claim that Ellen is a “girl detective;” 2) Gordon, in fact, is the detective, and Ellen is the loyal lover until Bud makes one mistake too many.
+There is no gainsaying it: 1) Robert Miklitsch is wrong to claim that Ellen is a “girl detective;” 2) Gordon, in fact, is the detective, not Ellen; 3) Ellen, instead, is Bud’s loyal lover until Bud makes one mistake too many.